pawanaditya85/ML_Challenge_heart-disease/README.md

-# heart-disease
+# ML challange heart-disease
-aruush ML challange problem statement  2 the ipynb file
+Aruush ML challange was a event that was conducted in my University During my 1st year in Bachelors at SRM Univeristy